 Being able to grow your own food is a blessing.
 1/5th of an acre surrounded by trees and neighbors backyards creates a unique urban farm setting with plenty of land to grow food, have chicken, bees and neighborhood cats.
 The “farmhouse” was built by Fred Durr in 1890 for his bride Caroline.
 He was 24 years

 .
 In New Orleans we have a lot of sun and a lot (sometimes too much) of water.
 We can grow food all year long but pests can survive all year as well.
-The Butterfly Farm is an example, how, over time you can become more and more independent.
+The Butterfly Farm is an example of how, over time, you can become more and more independent.
 Taking care of the land that was given to us is crucial.